pugjs/pug/Readme.md

     doctype html

+doctypes are case-insensitive, so the following are equivalent:

+    doctype Basic
+    doctype basic

 Will output the _html 5_ doctype.
 Below are the doctypes defined by default, which can easily be extended: